 One of the first things you learn when you go to evaluate your lot for building, is whether or not there is public sewer available to tap into.
 In many cases, available lots are located in more rural locations where public sewer is not available so you have to turn to the dreaded septic system to dispose of your waste water.
 There's a ton of confusion, misinformation and horror stories around this aspect of the homebuilding process.
-But have no fear - we're here to walk you through the 'need to know' aspects of this stage of your home building journey.
+But we're here to walk you through the aspects of this stage of your home building journey.

 The 'Key Take-Aways':

 Land should only be purchased with an offer contingent on a successful perc test and permit.

 A failed perc test is not the end of the road.
 There are a variety of higher-cost but effective alternative septic systems.